-TuneCore will require your applicable U.S. tax documentation (i.e., Form W-8 or Form W-9).
+TuneCore will require your applicable U.S. tax documentation (i.e., Form W-9).
 These forms are used to represent U.S. tax status, claim income tax treaty benefits (if applicable), and provide other information necessary to comply with U.S. tax information reporting and withholding rules.

 The following information will be helpful when filling in tax information via Payoneer.
 Do note tax related questions beyond what is written in this article should be consulted with your tax advisor.